ICC World Cup: Best Laird out plans work

-Catching up with Bruce Laird, the ex-Aussie opener, who stopped playing due to poor financial rewards
+Catching up with Bruce Laird, the ex-Aussie opener with one of the highest aggregates in a Test without scoring a century, who stopped playing due to poor financial rewards

 Perth: There’s a lot of money in cricket nowadays and the big players make it even larger.
 But four decades ago, the gentleman’s game was not as lucrative.
 More so for players, who were not consistently in the team for a long period of time.
 Ask Bruce Laird, the former Australian opener, who probably has one of the highest aggregates in a Test without scoring a century – 92 and 75 on debut against West Indies at Brisbane in December 1979.